NCERT Solutions for Class 12 Biology Chapter 3 – Reproductive Health

 • The increasing population can result in shortages of basic resources such as food, shelter, and healthcare.

-• Contraceptives effectively and safely control population growth without side effects when used properly.
+• Contraceptives effectively and safely control population growth and are generally safe when used correctly.

 • Contraceptive methods are simple to use, inexpensive, and readily available.

 Question 7.
-Removal of gonads cannot be considered as a contraceptive option.
+Removal of the gonads cannot be considered as a contraceptive option.
 Why?

 Answer: